freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/es6/use-getters-and-setters-to-control-access-to-an-object.md

 );
 ```

-When instantiated with a Fahrenheit value, `Thermostat` should set the correct temperature.
+When instantiated with a Fahrenheit value, `Thermostat` should set the correct `temperature`.

 ```js
 assert(